Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM10-ModelTheft.md

   Description: Hard-coded credentials with excessive permissions can lead to unauthorized access to resources, including language models.

   Justification: The use of hard-coded credentials is directly related to the risk as it points out the risk associated with such credentials, which can result in unauthorized access to language models and potential data theft.

-- [CWE-829](https://cwe.mitre.org/data/definitions/829.html): Inclusion of Functionality from Untrusted Control Sphere - Inclusion of untrusted third-party components poses risks of unauthorized access to language models.

-  Description: Including untrusted third-party components can introduce risks of unauthorized access to resources, in this case, language models.

-  Justification: This CWE is directly related to the risk as it addresses the potential risks associated with including untrusted third-party components, which can lead to unauthorized access to language models and potential data theft.

-- [CWE-384](https://cwe.mitre.org/data/definitions/384.html): Session Fixation - Session fixation could allow an adversary to hijack authenticated sessions to language models to access or steal data.

-  Description: Session fixation can allow attackers to hijack authenticated sessions, potentially leading to unauthorized access and data theft.

-  Justification: Session fixation is directly related to the risk as it highlights the risk of attackers hijacking authenticated sessions to gain unauthorized access to language models and potentially steal data.

-- [CWE-913](https://cwe.mitre.org/data/definitions/913.html): Improper Control of Dynamically-Managed Code Resources - Could allow unauthorized execution of code enabling access to steal language model data.

-  Description: Improper control of dynamically-managed code resources can result in unauthorized code execution, potentially leading to data access and theft.

-  Justification: Improper control of dynamically-managed code resources is directly related to the risk as it addresses the scenario where unauthorized code execution could enable access to language model data, leading to potential theft.

 - [CWE-918](https://cwe.mitre.org/data/definitions/918.html): Server-Side Request Forgery (SSRF) - SSRF vulnerabilities could enable unauthorized access to internal language model storage servers to steal data.